tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - Composable `AlertDialog` has dialog role defined

 ### Groupings
-- If you are implementing a native alert, do not modify native grouping logic
+- If you are implementing a native app alert, do not modify native grouping logic
 - If you require a custom alert, follow the steps below.

 - **Android Views**